Computer and Information Sciences (CISC)

 Cybersecurity attacks have typically involved enormous amounts of data, and the need for more sophisticated methods and tools for analyzing that data has only increased with the advent of more sophisticated and varied attacks.
 This course will introduce data science (machine learning and data mining) methods for manipulating, visualizing, and analyzing large amounts of data, with specific applications to cybersecurity.
 The methods will cover classification (decision trees, naïve Bayes, neural networks, etc.), clustering (K-means), and anomaly detection, and applications will be drawn from the following cybersecurity areas: malware and spam detection; phishing attacks; intrusion detection; web security; authorization attacks; and behavioral biometrics.
 Students will become familiar with data science toolkits and will apply the methods they learn to real world data sets.
 No prior machine learning or data mining experience is required, although students should have familiarity with computer programming.

-Attributes: CSCY, CYSC, CYSM.
+Attributes: CSCY, CYAI, CYSC, CYSM.

 CISC 5700.
 Cognitive Computing.
 (3 Credits)